 Barring different arrangements made by the Supervisory Board for individual cases, all members of the Executive Board attend the quarterly meetings of the Supervisory Board.
-This notwithstanding, the Supervisory Board regularly meets without the Executive Board.
+This notwithstanding, the Supervisory Board regularly meets at the beginning of the meetings without the Executive Board.
 The Executive Board's written reports for the Supervisory Board are handed out to the Supervisory Board members, unless the Supervisory Board has decided on a different approach in a given case.

 The members of the Supervisory Board are independent from the management and maintain no business links with the company that could influence the independence of their opinion.
 Since 1 July 2018, Supervisory Board member Volker Pape and the company have had a long-term consultancy agreement which goes beyond the scope of consulting and monitoring duties performed by Mr. Volker Pape as a member of the Supervisory Board of the company, and so this agreement is remunerated separately.
 This consultancy agreement aims to continue making use of the contractor's experience and expertise after his many years of successful work for the company as a way of ensuring continuity, supporting old and new members of the Executive Board and retaining the contractor as a consultant in the long term.
 The consultancy agreement was entered into at market conditions.
-Nonetheless, Mr. Pape abstained from the Supervisory Board's resolution on approving the consultancy agreement in order to avoid a potential conflict of interest.